anhnguyendepocen/M335/docs/presentations_class/day_1.md

 ## When we say "blend" we can just as easily be saying the following.

-<span style="font-size:75px"><span style="color:gold">
+<span style="font-size:75px"><span style="color:darkorange">
-An almost scientist that can't quite program, often isn't the best statistician in the room and asks too many questions
+An almost scientist that can't quite program, often isn't the best statistician in the room and asks too many questions.
 </span></span>

 ## {data-background-iframe="http://www.byui.edu/mathematics/data-science"}